nus-cs2103-AY2021S2/tp/docs/UserGuide.md

   For example, in input `edit_task 1 t/tag1 t/tag2`, `t/tag1` is before `t/tag2`,
   but `tag2` may appear in the UI before `tag1`, then `tag1` on the right of `tag2`.
   The ordering is not guaranteed and this is intended behaviour.
+* When editing a task, error messages will be shown if the edited task is the same as the original task or the edited task is equivalent to another existing task in the task list.

 Examples:
 * `edit_task 1 n/t1` edits the name of the first task (if present in SOChedule) to be `editedTaskName`.